The Best Campervan Oven For Vanlife

 Camp Chef portable oven in our bus conversion.

-We have used the camp chef portable oven in two of our builds.
+We have used the Camp Chef portable oven in two of our builds.
 The first time was in our 1971 Blue Bird bus conversion.
 We loved the camp chef so much that we now use it in our 2015 Ford Transit campervan.
 Why do we love the camp chef portable oven so much?
-We find it to be the perfect sized oven, and with its two burners on top, it meets all of our needs for cooking.
+We find it to be the perfect size, and with its two burners on top, it meets all of our cooking needs.

 The Camp Chef portable oven uses a single 1lb portable bottle of propane that attaches to the rear of the range.
 Using disposable 1lb propane bottles is excellent if you do not want to have the hassle of running propane lines through your van or bus conversion.
 If you do not mind having a larger propane tank on board and having to run propane lines, you can easily attach a propane line to the oven instead of using a 1lb bottle.

-We did not want to deal with running propane lines in our bus conversion, so we used a disposable 1lb bottle.
+We did not want to deal with running propane lines in our bus conversion.
+So we used a disposable 1lb bottle.
 Each bottle would last about five days of cooking all our meals with either the oven or the stovetop burner.
-Our current 2015 Ford Transit van has our Camp Chef oven attached to a 10lb refillable bottle.
+Our 2015 Ford Transit van has our Camp Chef oven attached to a 10lb refillable bottle.
 The 10lb bottle lasts us about two months between fill-ups and only costs $10 to have refilled at a hardware store.

-Why We Went With A Camp Chef Oven
+Why We Love The Camp Chef Campervan Oven

 Image is of a kitchen in a bus conversion.
 The kitchen has a built in spot for a camp chef oven.